 Recovery is critical to ensuring that the body positively adjusts to the rigors of exercise.
 Training adaptations happen following recovery, not during training.
 If recovery is inadequate, the body does not strengthen and the chance of injury increases.
 Excessive exhaustion and injury are indicators that you are not giving your body enough time to recuperate from the demands you place on it.

-It is critical to set reasonable goals to improve your tennis fitness.
-You’re not going to go from feeling exhausted or hitting weak backhand strokes in the second set of a match to playing like a pro in the fifth set deciding game in weeks.

-Tennis-specific fitness takes time to develop, but you can set minor goals that add up to show an overall improvement in all of the characteristics described above.
+It is critical to set reasonable goals to improve your tennis fitness level.
+You’re not going to go from feeling exhausted or hitting weak backhand strokes in the second set of a tennis match to playing like a pro in the fifth set in a matter of weeks.
+A specific tennis fitness routine takes time to develop, but you can set minor goals that add up to show an overall improvement in all of the characteristics described above.

-Do not be discouraged if you do not see a difference within a few days; it may take several months for your efforts to be rewarded.
+Do not be discouraged if you do not see an improved physical performance within a few days; it may take several months for your efforts to be rewarded.
 However, if you stick to your tennis fitness plan, you will reap the rewards and become a better tennis player as time goes on.